Jordan Marie Daniel: Biography

-Daniel was born in 1988 in Lower Brule, South Dakota and is a citizen of the Kul Wicasa Lakota nation.
+Daniel was born in 1988 in Lower Brule, South Dakota, and is a citizen of the Lower Brule Sioux Tribe (Kul Wicasa Oyate).
 Their mother is Terra Beth Brings Three White Horses Daniel.
 At age nine they moved to rural Maine where their father accepted a teaching position (psychology professor) at the University of Maine at Farmington.
 During their time in rural Maine, they experienced racially related hate-crime, discrimination and microaggressions.
 Daniel has described how these experiences influenced their struggle with identity.
 Daniel participated in the Maine National Education for Women Leadership Program (University of Maine, Margaret Chase Smith Policy Center) in 2010 and graduated from the University of Maine in 2011.
 Daniel's mother and grandfather, Nyal Brings Three White Horses, were well-known runners and Daniel's grandfather took them on their first run.
 After graduation, Daniel held positions at the National Indian Health Board, the Administration for Native Americans and interned with U.S. Representative Chellie Pingree.